What Happened When I Called UW CareLink

 UW CareLink is a free and confidential Employee Assistance Program serving UW employees and their family members.
 Read on for insights about this helpful resource from Jessica Cole, Director of WorkLife.

-My name is Jessica Cole, and it’s my absolute pleasure to serve the UW community by managing our Employee Assistance Program, UW CareLink.
-I’m also a divorced single parent of three amazingly complex children, so I call UW CareLink often for personal reasons!
+My name is Jessica Cole, and it’s my absolute pleasure to serve the UW community as your Director for WorkLife.
+I’m also a divorced single parent of three amazingly complex children, so I call UW CareLink often for personal reasons.
 Because of this, I’ve learned some tips to get the most out of UW CareLink, and I want to share these time saving and stress avoiding methods with you.